eLearning-BS23/moodle-quizaccess_proctoring/README.md

 # Moodle Proctoring

 Moodle proctoring is a quizaccess plugin to capture the user's picture via webcam to identify who is attempting the Moodle Quiz.
 It will capture the picture automatically every 30 seconds and store it as a PNG image.
+It also captures the screenshot during the quiz.

-This plugin will help you to capture random pictures via webcam when the student/user is attempting the Quiz.
+This plugin will help you to capture random pictures via webcam & as well as screenshot when the student/user is attempting the Quiz.

-Before starting the quiz, it will ask for camera permission.
+Before starting the quiz, it will ask for camera permission & screenshare permission.
 By accepting the permission you will be able to see your picture and you can continue to answer the questions.
-It will act as a video recording service like everything is capturing so the user will don't try to do anything suspicious during the exam.
+It will act as a video recording service like everything is capturing so the user will not try to do anything suspicious during the exam.

 <p align="center">
 <img src="https://imgur.com/OpW0BVz.png">